juanelas/bigint-conversion/docs/API.md

 **`Throws`**

-Thrown if hexStr is undefined or not a hexadecimal.
+RangeError if input string does not hold an hexadecimal number

 #### Parameters